juliancwirko/meteor-s-grid/README.md

 If you want to add some more stylus plugins like for example `nib` (or your custom ones) you should prepare two things:

-- **Your local Meteor package with 'nib' npm dependency.
+- **Your local Meteor package with npm dependencies.
 You will need only `package.json` file with content like:**

 ```
 Package.describe({
     summary: 'Your package description here',
-    version: "0.1.0",
+    version: "1.0.0",
-    name: 'myname:nib',
+    name: 'myname:some-other-packages',
     git: ''
 });

 Npm.depends({
-    'nib': '1.1.0'
+    'nib': '1.1.0',
+    'typographic': '2.9.3'
 });
 ```
-Of course you need to add the package: `meteor add myname:nib`
+Of course you need to add the package: `meteor add myname:some-other-packages`

-- **Next is sGrid config file in your app root directory.
-This file is `sgrid.json` and its content will be like:**
+- **Next you should prepare sGrid config file in your app root directory.
+This file name is `sgrid.json` and its content will be like:**

 ```
 {
+    "pluginsDirName": "some-other-packages-directory-name",
     "includePlugins": [
-        "nib"
+        "nib", "typographic"
     ]
 }
 ```

-Remember that plugin name must be the same as npm module name.
+Remember that plugin name must be the same as npm module name also you need to provide the name of root directory of your `myname:some-other-packages` the one located in the `/packages` directory.
+It could have different name than your package name, but you should provide it in your `sgrid.json` file.

+**After all restart your meteor app**

 ##Additional include paths